brechtm/rinohtype/doc/advanced.rst

 It is also possible to define new selectors directly in a style sheet file.
 This allows making tweaks to an existing style sheet without having to create a new :class:`.StyledMatcher`.
 However, this should be used sparingly.
-If a great number of custoù selectors are required, it is better to create a new :class:`.StyledMatcher`
+If a great number of custom selectors are required, it is better to create a new :class:`.StyledMatcher`

 The syntax for specifying a selector for a style is similar to that when constructing selectors in a Python source code (see `Matchers`_), but with a number of important differences.

-A :class:`.Styled` subclass name followed by parentheses represents a simple class selectors (without context).
+A :class:`.Styled` subclass name followed by parentheses represents a simple class selector (without context).
 Arguments to be passed to :meth:`.Styled.like()` can be included within the parentheses.

 .. code-block:: ini